Mendocino fracture zone

-The Mendocino Fracture Zone is a fracture zone and transform boundary over 4000 km (2500 miles) long, starting off the coast of Cape Mendocino in far northern California.
-It runs westward from a triple junction with the San Andreas Fault and the Cascadia subduction zone to the southern end of the Gorda Ridge.
-It continues on west of its junction with the Gorda Ridge, as an inactive remnant section which extends for several hundred miles.
+The Mendocino fracture zone is a fracture zone and transform boundary over 4000 km (2500 miles) long, starting off the coast of Cape Mendocino in far northern California.
+It runs westward from a triple junction with the San Andreas Fault and the Cascadia subduction zone for about 300 km to the southern end of the Gorda Ridge.
+It continues on west of its junction with the Gorda Ridge, as an inactive remnant section which extends for about 4,000 km to approximately 35°N 175°W.

 Technically, a fracture zone is not a transform fault, but in the case of the Mendocino, the term has been loosely applied to the active fault segment east of the Gorda Ridge as well as to the true fracture zone segment west of it.
 Many seismologists refer to the active segment as the Mendocino Fault or Mendocino fault zone.
-The fault section demarcates the boundary between the northwestward-moving Pacific Plate and the eastward-moving Gorda Plate.
-The Gorda Plate is subducting beneath the North American Plate just offshore of Cape Mendocino.
+The fault section demarcates the boundary between the northwestward-moving Pacific plate and the eastward-moving Gorda plate.
+The Gorda plate is subducting beneath the North American plate just offshore of Cape Mendocino.
 Where the Mendocino Fault intersects the undersea trench of the subduction zone, it also meets the San Andreas Fault.
-This seismically active intersection is called a triple junction, and specifically the Mendocino Triple Junction.
+This seismically active intersection is called a triple junction, and specifically the Mendocino triple junction.

-In Tsunami studies, energy focusing around the fracture zone has been noted, leading to increased wave heights in the area around Crescent City, California.
-The fracture zone is referred to as the Mendocino Escarpment in these studies, descriptively rather than named from its geological origin.
+In tsunami studies, energy focusing around the fracture zone has been noted, leading to increased wave heights in the area around Crescent City, California.
+The fracture zone is referred to as the Mendocino escarpment in these studies, descriptively rather than named from its geological origin.